Battle of Dürenstein 1805 • Revolution & Empire

 Tactics

-The Russians attacked simultaneously from the front and on the flanks, trapping the French between the hills and the Danube.
-French reinforcements arrived just in time to avert disaster.
+The Russians attacked from the front and flanks, trapping the French between the hills and the Danube.
+Mortier arrived too late to cut the Russian retreat, but thanks to Dupont's division and slow enemy maneuvers, the division escaped destruction.

 Consequences